-Learn how to make rock candy at home with our easy rock candy recipe and tutorial!
-A delicious STEM activity for kids that combines science and sweets!
-Kids love this yummy experiment!
+Learn how to make rock candy at home with this easy rock candy recipe and tutorial!
+A delicious and fun science experiment for kids that combines science and sweets!
+Kids love this yummy activity!

 Rock Candy Recipe and Tutorial